cla-cif/movie-DB-2000s/README.md

  [Deployment](#Deployment)<br>
  [Credits](#Credits)<br>

+## How it's done
-## How I developed this project: my story told through the Design Thinking Process
+###How I developed this project: my story told through the Design Thinking Process

 This project is inspired to the five Stages of Design Thinking and its further development will stricly follow the same [principles](https://canvas.unl.edu/courses/73802/pages/5-stages-of-design-thinking?module_item_id=1968000).

 ### Define